luisjexp/tchBIOMACH/feature_orientation.md

+# Overview
+Neurons are feature detectors
+Why do they detect features
+How Do they detect features
+- Images as matrices: features in images
+- neurons as filters: features to extract
+- Extraction using similarity: linear combinations

 # Neurons as Feature Detectors
-Biological neurons in your sensory systems can be thought of as feature detectors.
+Neurons in your visual system can be thought of as feature detectors.
 This means that a single neuron 'analyzes' the visual scene by searching for a 'feature' that is **important**

 One prime example of these feature detecting neurons are the 'orientation' detectors in the primary visual cortex, a brain region that is critical for vision.
 The neurons in this region 'analyze' different parts of an image by finding the location and orientation of edges in the image.